+LightHouse Pre-Audit Questionnaire

+Policy 900.00 Staff and Resident Sexual Misconduct

+Training Records

-Employee sign signature for trainings NIC and CRJ PREA Courses CRJ Course evaluations
+Employee sign signature for trainings

+NIC and CRJ PREA Courses

+CRJ Course evaluations

-PREA Coordinator McGrath Director Random Staff
+PREA Coordinator LightHouse Director Random Staff

 Indicator (a).
-The staff of McGrath House are trained using the same curriculum that other CRJ facilities use.
-The training often occurs with staff members from different facilities in the same training at the Boston administrative offices of CRJ.
-This allows for open discussion between individuals working in different physical plant structures and different size facilities.
+The staff of LightHouse are trained using the same curriculum that other CRJ facilities use.
 During COVID-19, the new staff received the training virtually from the Agency PREA Coordinator.
 The Auditor was able to read evaluations from the training stating it was informative and engaging.
 A review of the PowerPoint presentation and the accompanying exercises shows the 10 topics required were addressed.
 The topics included 1) a zero-tolerance policy for sexual abuse and sexual harassment 2) the duty to protect, detect and respond to incidents of Sexual Assault or Sexual Harassment 3) the residents right to be free from abuse 4) both the staff and resident right to make a report without fear of reprisal 5) the dynamics of Sexual Abuse in institutions 6) signs and symptoms of a victim of sexual abuse 7) how to act in response to a disclosure of Sexual Assault 8) How to avoid inappropriate situations with residents 9) How to effectively communicate with LGBTI and gender non-conforming residents and 10) what are mandated reporting requirements.
 Random staff Interviewed were able to give examples of the various elements of the training.
 In addition to being able to recount the content of the training, the staff confirmed the frequency of the PREA training.
-They reported additional related training are made available through Relias or provided in a classroom setting, including a separate class on Professional Boundaries.
+They reported additional related training are made available online or provided in a classroom setting, including a separate class on Professional Boundaries and working with LGBTI populations.
 The Auditor was also provided Policy 900.00 (page 5), which specifically requires the training to cover the elements described in this indicator.

 Indicator (b).
 The PREA training for staff at CRJ addresses how both male and female victims may react and why each gender may engage in sexual misconduct.
-The Director confirms that if staff came from an all-male facility, the employee would be reoriented to working in the all-female McGrath House.
-None of the current staff had transferred in from CRJ's all-male facility.
-Policy 900.00 (page 5) sets forth the training to address the gender-specific issues for the population the employee works with, the further policy states additional training will be provided when a staff person is reassigned to a different gender environment then they had previously worked.
-Employees also receive training "Mental Health First Aid," which trains staff to work with individuals during a mental health crisis.
+The Director confirms that if staff came from a single-gender facility, the employee would be reoriented to working in the co-correctional LightHouse.
+None of the current staff had transferred in from CRJ's other programs.
+Policy 900.00 (page 5) sets forth the training to address the gender-specific issues for the population the employee works with.
+The further policy states additional training will be provided when a staff person is reassigned to a different gender environment than they had previously worked.
+In addition to formalized PREA training staff have access to other related coursework.
+In the review of staff records, there were cultural competency courses, a Boundaries and diversity course, as well as training on motivational interviewing and training on working with victims of sexual abuse.

 Indicator (c).
-The employees of McGrath House are all trained in the ten items required in indicator (a) upon hire and at a minimum of every other year.
+LightHouse employees are all trained in the ten items required in indicator (a) upon hire and at a minimum of every other year.
 CRJ staff participates in other PREA related topics at a minimum of once per year.
-Because of COVID-19the employees who were in their second year took the National Institute of Corrections course "PREA - What you need to know."
-CRJ also provided annual training on searches, ethics, boundaries, and working with a diverse population.
+Because of COVID-19 the employees who were in their second year took the National Institute of Corrections course "PREA - What you need to know."
+CRJ also provided annual training on searches, ethics, boundaries, and working with diverse populations as noted in indicator (b).
 Staff interviewed supported that PREA training and related topics occur two or more times per year.
 Training records were provided to the Auditor to support the ongoing training has happened in addition to the file reviews.
+The Bureau of Prisons periodically provides training on professional boundaries to staff at Reentry facilities.